Fee For Service Physical Therapy Clinic In La Jolla

 Why choose iAM?

 Insurance companies often dictate and strongly influence the treatment that patients receive at insurance based clinics. iAM refuses to compromise your care due to insurance limitations.
-Not only will you get better faster with longer lasting results at iAM Physical Therapy, but going out of network can often times save you money and time!

 Health Care in the US is changing and insurance companies are playing a large role in how physical therapy care is provided to patients.
 Due to progressively worsening reimbursement rates and other tactics from insurance companies to pay as little as possible on claims (requiring excessive documentation, capping visits, delaying payments, denying payments, and so on), insurance based clinics are not able to provide high-level care AND stay in business.
 Therapist in these clinics must see 2-4 patients an hour to counter the decrease in payments from insurance companies and overall rising overhead costs needed to adhere to insurance requirements.
 Your one-on-one time with your therapist is very limited session to session (usually 0-20 minutes).
 In many cases, your physical therapist won’t even provide manual (hands on) treatment.
 To make up for this, many clinics hire aides who have no medical background or license to provide much of the actual patient care including modalities with little scientific efficacy (ice, heat, ultrasound) and exercises that could be easily performed at home.
 Furthermore, with limited one-on one time with your therapist, you'll likely need more visits to overcome your injury (2-3 visits a week)!

 iAM Physical Therapy was founded with the goal of inspiring individuality in our clients.
 This goal ties in with the belief that top-notch care cannot be rushed, limited or capped.
 Your quality of life should not be dictated by your insurance company.
-At iAM Physical Therapy, all of our patients receive one-on-one care and manual (hands-on)treatment from a Doctor of Physical Therapy at every session.
-Each direct-pay visit is 60 minutes (as opposed to the typical 20-30 minute model).
+At iAM Physical Therapy, all of our patients receive one-on-one care and manual (hands-on) treatment from a Doctor of Physical Therapy at every session.
+Each direct-pay visit is 50 minutes (as opposed to the typical 20-30 minute model).
 Your therapist has the time to fully assess your condition(s), provide hands-on treatment and educate you about your condition and how to overcome it.
 Knowledge really is power.
 By having extended time with each patient, iAM is able to provide faster results and better outcomes!
 What might have taken 12-16 visits in a traditional outpatient clinic only takes 6-8 visits at iAM PT.
 When you consider the time savings of fewer trips to the clinic and the value of resolving your pain so much faster than average, the out-of-pocket expense at iAM Physical Therapy is a huge bargain

 In addition, direct pay treatment sessions at iAM are often times cheaper than what you would pay at an insurance based clinic.

 As mentioned before insurance companies are trying to limit how much they pay for physical therapy services.
 Some insurance plans provide zero coverage or 3-4 sessions at most.
 Others require high copays of $50/visit or more.
 If you have not met your high deductible you will be responsible for paying the full bill for your PT sessions until you meet your deductible ranging from $5,000- $10,000.
 Often these bills are $200+ per session.
 Under the “standard” medical model, you are treated in blocks of roughly 8-15 minutes, deemed a “unit.”
 Exercise is a unit, manual therapy is a unit, modalities are a unit, and so on.
 In a typical 60 minute session (remember 20 minutes with your physical therapist and 40 with the “aide”) 5-6 units can be billed adding up to $200+ for the hour.
 Now multiply this by 2-3 sessions a week, because you have limited one-one-one time with your therapist.
-Often times you would even receive the sum total of your bill until treatment is complete (6-8 weeks).
+Often times you would not receive the sum total of your bill until treatment is complete (6-8 weeks).
 By this time, you have racked up an enormous bill of $4,800!
 This happens every day in every insurance-pay clinic.

 Furthermore, your insurance is not applying the full amount of $200+ per session to your deductible!
 Insurance company will actually pay known as "allowable amount" (typically in the 50% range of the actual bill).
 A 60-minute session might be between $60-120.
 Which means only half of that enormous bills ($2400 of $4800) is going towards your deductible.